Avlo: Services

+Rolling stock and pricing

-The Avlo service would consist of modified purple-coloured Talgo AVE trains.
-They will use the future S 106 trains with 581 seats, or the S 112 trains will be upgraded to 438 seats, both in all-second class configuration.
-Renfe has reported it is going to price tickets of the Avlo as low as €10, compared to the lowest offer of €48 for the normal AVE ticket for Madrid and Barcelona.
+The Avlo service consists of modified purple-coloured Talgo AVE trains.
+They are using S-112 trains upgraded to 438 seats, while S-106 trains are used for the Madrid–València, Madrid–Alicante, Madrid–Gijón, Madrid–A Coruña, Madrid–Vigo and Murcia–Madrid–Valladolid services with capacity varying from 507 to 581 seats, both in all-second class configuration.
+In the past those trains were also used for the now discontinued Madrid–Barcelona Avlo services.
+Renfe has reported it is pricing tickets of the Avlo as low as €10 and €7 for the promotion of the new S-106 trains, compared to the lowest offer of €48 for the normal AVE ticket for Madrid and Barcelona.